Peopling of Southeast Asia: Migrations

 The earliest modern human inhabitants of Southeast Asia were hunter-gatherers that arrived in the area at least c.
 40,000 BP.
 Contemporary remnant groups of these earliest inhabitants (e.g. the Semang of Malaysia or the Aetas of the Philippines) are usually included under the cover term "Negrito".
 The earliest settlers had sufficient maritime technology to cross the Wallace Line, probably at a similar date to the first settlement of Sahul (c.
 45,000 BP/49,000 – 43,000 BP).
+During the last glacial maximum, the sea level decreased and promoted human migrations that increased genetic admixture among Southeast Asian populations.
+There is also evidence that Southeast Asia, which was part of Sundaland at the time, was where Papuans, Negritos and East Asians split, implying a one-wave colonization of Asia by ancestral Asians after they split from Europeans.
+According to a 2024 study, Southeast Asia was the "demographic center of expansion" after some Out of African migrants returned to Africa, evident by the presence of basal Y-chromosome Eurasian lineages (C, D, F, K) in the region.
+There is also evidence of haplogroups D and E splitting in Southeast Asia before this event.

-The Neolithic was characterized by several migrations from southern China into Mainland and Island Southeast Asia by Austroasiatic and Austronesian-speakers.
+The Neolithic was characterized by several early migrations from southern China into Mainland and Island Southeast Asia by Austroasiatic and Austronesian-speakers.
+These routes also allowed the early arrival to Philippines and have been formally evaluated through extensive genetic analyses.

-During the Neolithic, Austroasiatic peoples populated Indochina via land routes.
+Therefore, during the Neolithic, Austroasiatic peoples populated Indochina via a variety of land routes.
 The earliest agricultural societies that cultivated millet and wet-rice emerged around 1700 BCE in the lowlands and river floodplains of Indochina.
 Based on archaeological and genetic evidence, it is assumed that Austroasiatic speakers also expanded into Insular Southeast Asia in the Neolithic, but were later supplanted or assimilated by Austronesian speakers.

-The most widespread migration event was the Austronesian expansion, which began at around 5,500 BP (3500 BC) from coastal southern China via Taiwan.
+The most widespread migration event was the Austronesian expansion, which began at around 5,500 BP (3500 BCE) from coastal southern China via Taiwan.
 Due to their use of ocean-going outrigger boats and voyaging catamarans, Austronesians rapidly colonized Island Southeast Asia, before spreading further into Micronesia, Melanesia, Polynesia, Madagascar and the Comoros.
 They dominated the lowlands and coasts of Island Southeast Asia, giving rise to modern Islander Southeast Asians, Micronesians, Polynesians, and Malagasy.
-The first Austronesians reached the Philippines at around 2200 BC, settling the Batanes Islands and northern Luzon from Taiwan.
+The first Austronesians reached the Philippines at around 2200 BCE, settling the Batanes Islands and northern Luzon from Taiwan.
 From there, they rapidly spread downwards to the rest of the islands of the Philippines and Southeast Asia.

-The widespread presence of Kra-Dai, Tibeto-Burman, and Hmong-Mien speakers in Mainland Southeast Asia is the result of later migrations.
-Originating from southern China, where many languages of these families are still spoken, they expanded southwards into Southeast Asia in historical times around the second half of the first millennium CE.